uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 In the ship folder you can find a sound file

-- Try to make this play when the ship is instantiated.

-#### Solution
-1. Add an audio source component to the xr origin object.
+- Add an **audio source** component to the xr origin object and drag the sound file onto it.

-2. Add a public AudioClip variable to your script to hold your splash sound
+- Add a public AudioClip variable to your script to hold your splash sound
 	```public AudioClip sound;```
 3 In your script, find the Audio source component
 	```AudioSource source = GetComponent<AudioSource>();```